 Companies and marketers that relegate this to the back burner usually struggle to acquire leads, unless they have big, big marketing budgets.

-Robbie Richards grew his traffic to 272% in 30 days by creating the right content and promoting it to the right people.
+With no marketing budget, zero connections and a blog that was only a month old, Robbie Richards grew his traffic to 272% in 30 days by creating the right content and promoting it to the right people.

 From the study above, we know that the 60% of marketers who create at least one piece of content per day won’t find it nearly as challenging to get leads as those who are inconsistent at it.